-Motorbike accident compensation claims.
+No Win No Fee Motorbike accident claims.

 Like cyclists, horse riders and pedestrians, motorcycle riders are classes as vulnerable road users, and therefore it’s no surprise that each year, many thousands of motorcyclists suffer personal injury every year as a result of the negligence of other road users.

 Many motorcyclists are injured by cars, vans, and heavy goods vehicles, or even as a result of potholes, and uneven road surfaces, on a road, motorway or carriageway, including oil and other substances on the road.
+Being vulnerable road users, when a motorcyclist is injured in a road traffic accident, the injuries can range from whiplash injuries, and road rash, to serious injuries to the arms, injuries to the legs, back or spinal injuries, and, unfortunately, on occasion head and brain injuries, that can dramatically affect the rider's quality of life.

 What are the most common ways motorcyclists are injured?

+Car doors opening into your path, other road users failing to indicate, spillages and debris on the road, or even a terribly uneven road surface- the ways in which 'bikers are injured as a result of other parties, often feels endless.
 It's a sad fact that motorcyclists make up just 1% of the number of road users, yet they account for a staggering 19% of all fatalities on UK roads.

 If you are a motorbike rider, or pillion passenger, injured in a road traffic accident, and you instruct MG Legal to handle your claim for personal injury, our team of motorcycle accident personal injury solicitors are sympathetic and approachable, and have won millions of pounds in personal injury compensation for clients injured whilst riding a motorcycle, or as pillion passenger, since we opended, in 2010.